Scoofszlo/Tikorgzo/README.md

     uvx playwright install-deps
     ```

-8. To download a TikTok video, run the following command (replace the number with your actual video ID or link):
+8. You can now download a TikTok video by running the following command (replace the number with your actual video ID or link):

     ```console
     tikorgzo -l 7123456789109876543